Educational Leadership (EDUC)

 Supervised practical experience in field placements.
 Admission by permission of instructor.
 Prerequisite: EDUC 6381.

 EDUC 6401.
-Applying Educational Media and Technology.
+Foundations in Educational Technology.
 3 Credits.

 Theory and practice of educational technology.
 Key characteristics of different media, principles of application, and issues concerning their appropriate use.

 EDUC 6402.
-Computers in Education and Human Development.
+Trends and Issues in Educational Technology.
 3 Credits.

 The research and practice surrounding the use of computers in educational and training settings.
 Students acquire the practical knowledge necessary to the development and evaluation of computer-related curricula through projects and case studies.